Find your course

 Why do many young people feel that they are not taken seriously and not represented by politics?
 What could be done to counteract this?
 This interview with youth researcher Manfred Zentner in the “Wiener Zeitung” offers answers.

-As co-organizer, we are pleased to announce that the next annual conference of the National Economic Society will take place in Krems on September 23 and 24, 2025.
-The conference will focus on the topic of 'Migration as an Economic Reality': the call for papers is open until March 31.
+As co-organizer, we are pleased to announce that the next annual conference of the National Economic Association will take place in Krems on September 23 and 24, 2025 and will focus on the topic of Migration.
 Isabel Ruiz (University of Oxford) and Çaglar Özden (World Bank) will give the keynote speeches.

 Recently, the MIRREM project team released a new public database which brings together and assesses the latest estimates of how many migrants with irregular migration status live in various European countries and North America.
 The Database substantially updates previous assessments of the irregular migrant population in Europe, such as the estimates by the Clandestino research project dating back to 2008 and a subsequent study by the Pew Research Centre from 2019.